-MEd in Foundations of Education, MEd in Foundations of Education
+MEd in Foundations of Education

 AUNE's Problem-Based Learning, MEd concentration uses the highly regarded Critical Skills Program model.
 Begun at Antioch University New England twenty-five years ago, the Critical Skills Program offers educators a set of powerful learning experiences in support of classroom and school change initiatives.
 Through the model of the Critical Skills Classroom, we help you to develop a cohesive approach to address many of the challenges faced by educators today: aligning curricula with state and district learning frameworks; designing real-world, problem-based learning experiences; shaping safe, collaborative classroom and school cultures; integrating critical skill development with content learning; implementing competency-based assessment practices; and achieving substantive and compelling learning for students.